jmjimenez6/CODE-Weather-Assistant/README.md

 For temperature 100F

-`What is the temperature outside:100`
+`What is the temperature outside: 100`

 `Wear a hat`

 For temperature 65F

-`What is the temperature outside:65`
+`What is the temperature outside: 65`

 `Wear a light jacket`

 For temperature 45F

-`What is the temperature outside:65`
+`What is the temperature outside: 65`

 `Wear a heavy jacket`